perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Where do the first two pointers get assigned?
 In lines 30 and 32, with Ke$ha's favorite libc function, [strtok](http://www.cplusplus.com/reference/cstring/strtok/).
 While my first instinct was to look there for vulnerabilities, that would be a rookie mistake.
 Clearly the first thing any good CTF player would do in this situation is put on [TikTok](https://www.youtube.com/watch?v=iP6XpLQM2Cs) by Ke$ha.

 Now that the ambiance is set, we can look at the strtoks.
 The first strtok scans the `song_file_path` to find a token ending in the `/` character.
 Once done, it replaces that with a null byte, and returns a pointer to the beginning of the token.
-The second strtok starts at the byte afterwhich the last strtok call left off, so in this case the beginning of our song name, and scans until it finds a `.` character, at which point it replaces that `.` with a nullbyte and returns a pointer to the beginning of the song name.
+The second strtok starts at the byte whereafter the last strtok call left off, so in this case the beginning of our song name, and scans until it finds a `.` character, at which point it replaces that `.` with a nullbyte and returns a pointer to the beginning of the song name.

 This is all just a very verbose way of saying that it parses the parent directory and song name into seperate strings, stripping off the '/' and '.txt'.
 i.e. for `songs[i].song_file_path = "Animal/tiktok.txt"`